codechopper757/seadog/README.md

 Seadog is a desktop GUI application for downloading music and videos
 from YouTube using yt-dlp.

+## **Important:** Playlist downloads may temporarily fail due to YouTube changes.

+SeaDog relies on yt-dlp for downloading content.

+From time to time, YouTube makes server-side changes that can temporarily break playlist access — even when playlists still exist and work in a browser.

+What to do?

+- Try again later — these issues are often resolved upstream
+- Test the URL directly with yt-dlp to confirm
+- For some playlists (unlisted, YouTube Music, account-restricted), browser cookies may be required

+SeaDog will continue to work once yt-dlp regains access.

 ## Latest Release
 **v0.2.0** – Improved settings, notifications, and UI polish
 [Download](https://github.com/earache757/seadog/releases)